 What if you lived in a world where people were segregated by “caste” and forced to stay within the boundaries of their social status?
-What if you were not allowed to enter places of worship, listening to prayers or even associating with anyone outside your community?
-Introduced by the ancient Manu Simriti scriptures, the biased caste system served the “upper” classes well, but the so-called “low” caste Shoodras were shunned to the outer regions of society, forced to take on the most menial and degrading jobs.
-The Chamar community was seen as the lowest of the low.
+What if you were not allowed to enter places of worship, listen to prayers or even talk to people outside your community?
+Introduced by the ancient Manu Simriti scriptures, the biased caste system served the “upper” classes well, but the so-called “low” caste Shudras were shunned to the outer regions of society.
+They were forced to take on the most menial and degrading jobs.
+Among these, the Chamar community was seen as the lowest of the low.

-Guru Ravidas was born in Kansi, on the banks of the Ganges.
-During his lifetime, he went against the norms of society, becoming a ray of hope for the Shoodras.
-His family was in the business of making products from animal skins.
+Guru Ravidas was born into a Chamar family in Kanshi, India, in the 15th Century.
+During his lifetime, he went against the norms of society, becoming a ray of hope for the Shudras.
+His family was in the business of making products from animal skin.
 Disowned by his parents because of his spiritual inclination, Guru Ravidas started his own shoe-making business, with the endless support of his steadfast wife.
-He regularly donated his earnings to the poor, including free shoes to passing Sadhus.
+He regularly donated his earnings to the poor and gave free shoes to passing Sadhus (renunciates).

-Despite starting life in abject poverty, Ravidas soon blessed with enough money to build a Mandir.
-All castes were welcome, and it became a safe haven for people who had been shunned from Kansi’s shrines, which were policed by the Brahmins.
-Ravidas’s Mandir was seen as a challenge to their ancient traditions.
+Despite starting life in abject poverty, Guru Ravidas soon earned enough money to build a Mandir.
+All castes were welcome.
+It became a safe haven for people who had been shunned from Kanshi’s shrines, which were policed by the “high-caste” Brahmins.
+Guru Ravidas’s Mandir was seen as a challenge to their ancient traditions.
 He became the hero of society, the saviour of the Shudras and the challenger of the elite.

-Pilgrims visiting the sacred Ganges soon came to know of Ravidas.
+Pilgrims visiting the sacred Ganges soon came to hear of the great Guru Ravidas.
 They flocked to meet him, from the Queen of Chittorgarh to the famous Krishna Bhagat, Mira Bai.
 All wanted to listen to his spiritual teachings and receive his blessings.
-His following increased further when he went to the mountainous region of Khurali (where Khuralgarh Sahib now stands).
-Ravidas’s increasing popularity and donations helped his institution grow, stoking the fire of jealousy that was already burning within Kansi’s Brahmin elite.
+His following increased further when he travelled to the mountainous region of Khurali.
+His increasing popularity helped his institution to grow, stoking the fire of jealousy that was already burning within Kanshi’s Brahmin elite.

-Ravidas was invited to the court of the Nawab, who wanted to resolve the disagreements.
-He also wanted to see whether Ravidas’s rumoured magical powers were real, by giving him a series of tests.
-One after another, Ravidas showed him what he wanted to see.
+Guru Ravidas was invited to the court of the Nawab, who wanted to resolve the disagreements between the two groups.
+He also wanted to see whether Guru Ravidas’s rumoured magical powers were real, by giving him a series of tests.
+One after another, Guru Ravidas showed him what he wanted to see.
 Locals and onlookers, including the enraged Brahmins, watched in shock, stunned that a poor Chamar had achieved such a high spiritual level.